KelsACzr/helpdesk-ticketing-system-osticket/phase-1-setup.md

 - Windows Server 2022 (21H2) | Build 20348.587
 ## List of Prerequisites
 - Win Server Virtual Machine Setup.
-- Install & Enable IIS.
+- Install IIS.
 - Install CGI (Common Gateway Interface) so IIS can communicate effectively with PHP.
-- Install PHP v8.5.1 and PHP Manager.
+- Install PHP v8.3.39 and PHP Manager for IIS.
 - Install Visual C++ Redistributable for PHP compilation and runtime environment.
 - Install MariaDB and HeidiSQL
 - Install Rewrite for URL customization and redirection.